Section 33 of the Canadian Charter of Rights and Freedoms: Same-sex marriage (2000)

-In March 2000, the Legislature of Alberta passed Bill 202, which amended the province's Marriage Act to include an opposite-sex-only definition of marriage as well as the notwithstanding clause in order to insulate the definition from Charter challenges.
-However, a legislature may only use the "notwithstanding clause" on legislation it would otherwise have the authority to enact, and the Supreme Court of Canada ruled in 2004 in Reference re Same-Sex Marriage that the definition of marriage is within the exclusive domain of the Parliament of Canada, thus finding Bill 202 ultra vires, or beyond the constitutional powers of the Alberta Legislature.
+In March 2000, the Legislature of Alberta passed Bill 202, which amended the province's Marriage Act to include an opposite-sex-only definition of marriage as well as the notwithstanding clause to insulate the definition from Charter challenges.
+However, a legislature may use the "notwithstanding clause" only on legislation it would otherwise have the authority to enact, and the Supreme Court of Canada ruled in 2004 in Reference re Same-Sex Marriage that the definition of marriage is within the exclusive domain of the Parliament of Canada.
+The implication was Bill 202 was ultra vires, or beyond the constitutional powers of the Alberta Legislature.

+Back to School Act (2025)

+In October 2025, the legislature proposed Bill 2, the Back to School Act, which invoked the notwithstanding clause in suspending sections 2 and 7 to 15, which outline fundamental freedoms, legal rights, and equality rights.
+Most importantly it suspended the freedom of association, which has protected unions' right to strike since Saskatchewan Federation of Labour v Saskatchewan.

+The act was written to order the Alberta Teachers' Association, which had been on strike since early that month, back to work.

+Some have said that this usage of Section 33 has implications beyond Alberta and could influence other provincial governments to use it in their own labour disputes.

 Other discussions of its use in Alberta

 There were also discussions to invoke the notwithstanding clause following the Supreme Court of Canada's 1998 decision in Vriend v Alberta, but were resisted by Premier Ralph Klein at the time.

+In 2024, Premier Danielle Smith has said she might use the notwithstanding clause to protect a ban on gender-affirming healthcare, which would become the case in a bill introduced in November 2025.

 New Brunswick

 Mandatory vaccinations (2019)

-On November 22, 2019, Education Minister Dominic Cardy introduced a bill, known as Bill 39, in the Legislative Assembly of New Brunswick to end non-medical exemptions to vaccinations in school children, which includes invoking the notwithstanding clause.
+On November 22, 2019, Education Minister Dominic Cardy introduced a bill in the Legislative Assembly of New Brunswick to end non-medical exemptions to vaccinations in school children, which includes invoking the notwithstanding clause.
 Cardy said this was to pre-empt any court and charter challenges to the bill by "an organized, well-financed lobby out there that's intent on derailing efforts to protect vulnerable children".
 The use of the notwithstanding clause was removed from the bill in June 2020, before the bill was ultimately defeated in a free vote at third reading in the legislature.